sftpplus/sftpplus-docs/src/doc_source/known-issues.rst

   are not supported.
   The server itself and all systems with which it interacts should use ASCII domain names.

-* [#1946] On Windows systems, the installation will not generate an install log file when running in silent mode.

 * [#2057] SFTP symbolic links on Windows systems only work when using absolute paths.